Windows Update Error 8024402F: 9 Quick Fixes

 - Press Windows Key + S and enter internet options.
 Select Internet Options from the list of results.

-- Navigate to Security tab and select Trusted sites.
+- Navigate to the Security tab and select Trusted sites.
 Now click the Sites button.

 After doing that, restart your PC and the problem should be completely resolved.